 The following list includes all JMC postdoctoral fellowships currently scheduled for the 2022-23 academic year.

-Keep an eye on our news feed or follow us on facebook and twitter for updates about these positions.
-Fellowships that are currently accepting applications will include a link to the application.
+Keep an eye on our news feed or follow us on Facebook and Twitter for updates about these positions.
+Fellowships that are currently accepting applications will be linked on our academic opportunities page.
 The list is subject to revision.

-In collaboration with these libraries, JMC provides 1 to 3 month research fellowships primarily for early and mid-career scholars engaged in projects that advance the study of American political thought and history.
+In collaboration with these libraries, JMC provided 1 to 3 month research fellowships primarily for early and mid-career scholars engaged in projects that advance the study of American political thought and history.

-JMC research fellowships provide scholars the rare opportunity to explore unparalleled collections of documents and manuscripts from the Founding era.
-Such opportunities enable scholars to further their careers on campuses while benefiting us all with a deeper understanding of America’s founding principles and history.
+JMC research fellowships provided scholars the rare opportunity to explore unparalleled collections of documents and manuscripts from the Founding era.
+Such opportunities enabled scholars to further their careers on campuses while benefiting us all with a deeper understanding of America’s founding principles and history.

 Research fellowships for the 2018-19 academic year were offered at the Newberry Library, the John D. Rockefeller, Jr., Library, and the American Philosophical Society.

 American Philosophical Society

 The APS Library houses over 11 million manuscript items, 350,000 volumes of printed materials, thousands of maps and prints, and more than a thousand hours of audio recordings of Native American languages.
 Collections are renowned for their depth and interdisciplinary strengths in diverse fields, including Early American History and Culture to 1840; Atlantic History; Intellectual History; Travel, Exploration and Expeditions; History of Science, Technology and Medicine; History of Biochemistry, Physiology and Biophysics including 20th-Century Medical Research; History of Eugenics and Genetics; History of Physics, especially Quantum Physics; History of Natural History in the 18th and 19th Centuries; Anthropology, particularly Native American History, Culture and Languages; and Caribbean and Slavery Studies.

-Comprehensive, searchable guides and finding aids to our collections are available online at Online Guides
+Comprehensive, searchable guides and finding aids to the collections are available online at Online Guides.